Kirill888/parallella-fpga-dummy-io/sample/README.md

 3. Dialog will pop-up saying that synthesis and implementation need to run first, agree to that.
 4. Wait for completion
 5. Export Bitstream `File> Export Hardware> Export Bitstream File`
-6. Save it to this folder and name it `parallella.bit`
+6. Save it to this folder and name it `my_test.bit`

-We are not done yet, we still need to convert that file to `parallella.bit.bin` in order to load it to the FPGA. `bootgen` utility is used for that.
-There is a script `gen_bootbin.sh` that takes care of the steps involved.
-Just run it after exporting `parallalla.bit` file.

 ## Testing new Bitstream